lewang/flx/README.md

 (setq flx-ido-use-faces nil)
 ```

+### Flx uses a complex matching heuristics which can be slow for large collections

+Customize `flx-ido-threshhold` to change the collection size above which flx
+will revert to flex matching.

+As soon as the collection is narrowed below `flx-ido-threshhold`, flx will
+kick in again.

+As a point of reference for a 2.3 GHz quad-core i7 processor, a value of
+`10000` still provides a reasonable completion experience.

+- see `flx-ido-big-demo` for example with 36k string (Emacs 24.3).

 ## Helm support

 [Helm][] is not supported yet.
 There is a demo showing how it could work, but I'm